Jeeppler/kushites_mod/README.md

 # Kushites Mod

-The Kushite Mod introduces a new civilization to the Open Source real time strategy game [0 A.D](https://play0ad.com/).
-The Kushites or better known as the Kingdom of Kush was a powerful acient african empire.
-In popular culture there are most known for their excellent archers the: Nubian Bowmans.
+The Kushite Mod introduces a brand new civilization to the Open Source real time strategy game [0 A.D](https://play0ad.com/).
+The Kingdom of Kush was one of the most powerful African empires of classical antiquity.
+In popular culture they are most known for their excellent archers the: Nubian Bowmen.
+Builders of pyramids and temples, cities and fortified strongholds, the Kushites built a trade empire, backed by strong armies lead by powerful Kings and Queens.

-This Mod focuses on the time around 200 B.C and 200 A.D.
-During this time periode the captial of the Kushites was Meroë and there enemies have been Ptolemaic Greek in Egypt and later the Roman Empire.
-Meroë and the Kingdom of Kush would today be located in Sudan.
+This Mod focuses on the time frame between 590 B.C. and 330 A.D.
+During this time, the captial of the Kushites was originally Napata, and then transferred to the more southern Meroë.
+Their traditional enemies have been the Persians, Ptolemaic Egypt and later even the Roman Empire, as well as numerous nomadic and semi-nomadic desert tribes and other southern enemies.
+Meroë and the Kingdom of Kush were located in modern day Sudan.

-Development status: Research phase (begining)
+Development status: Research phase (beginning)

 Resources:
 - [Specification of the Kushit Mod](docs/build/specification.pdf)